-Motivated by the results in the plots, where it is shown that the bound could potentially be used for model selection, we use the risk certificate of the 0-1 loss (evaluated as explained in Section 6) for hyper-parameter tuning in all our subsequent experiments.
-Note that the advantage in this case is that we do not need a validation set.
+Motivated by the results shown in Figure 1 and Figure 2, where it is shown that the bound could potentially be used for model selection, we use the risk certificate with $\ell^{01}$ (evaluated as explained in Section 6) for hyper-parameter tuning in all our subsequent experiments.
+Note that the advantage in this case is that our approach obviates the need of a held-out set of examples for hyper-parameter tuning.